 Vern Unsworth took initial steps against Musk in early August when his lawyers wrote to the billionaire

-From the proceedings it has also emerged that legal representatives for Mr. Unsworth wrote to Elon Musk on August 6th 2018 threatening to take legal action against him.
-Musk has never acknowledged this although it could be argued he chose to view the letter as an absence of a law suit.
-Litigation in America is often a more aggressively pursued than litigation in the United Kingdom.
+From the proceedings, it has also emerged that legal representatives for Mr Unsworth wrote to Elon Musk on August 6th 2018 threatening to take legal action against him.
+Musk has never acknowledged this although it could be argued he chose to view the letter as an absence of a lawsuit.
+Litigation in America is often more aggressively pursued than litigation in the United Kingdom.
 In his August 28th outburst he suggested that Vernworth was reluctant to sue him.
 ‘You don’t think it’s strange that he hasn’t sued me,’ he wrote on the Twitter social media site.

 ‘I fuckin hope he sues me’ – Elon Musk on his Twitter outburst against UK Thai cave hero Vern Unsworth

-The legal proceedings in Los Angeles also note Mr. Musk’s provocative statement reported online were he says: ‘I fuckin hope he sues me’.
+The legal proceedings in Los Angeles also note Mr Musk’s provocative statement reported online where he says: ‘I fuckin hope he sues me’.
 Lin Wood, the lawyer for Vern Unsworth, told the media in the United States that Musk must be held to account for his statements.
-‘Musk’s influence and wealth cannot protect him from accountability for his wrong doings in a court of law.
+‘Musk’s influence and wealth cannot protect him from accountability for his wrongdoings in a court of law.
 The complaint filed with the U.S. court claims that Musk ‘embarked on a PR campaign to destroy’ Vern Unsworth after he became angry at the UK man’s comments when he appeared on CNN on July 15th.

-It is reported that Mr. Unsworth is also taking action against Mr. Musk in the High Court of the United Kingdom.
-Mark Stephens of law firm Howard Kennedy noted that Mr. Musk had 22.5 million Twitter followers and that his statements are published all over the world.
+It is reported that Mr Unsworth is also taking action against Mr Musk in the High Court of the United Kingdom.
+Mark Stephens of the law firm Howard Kennedy noted that Mr Musk had 22.5 million Twitter followers and that his statements are published all over the world.
 He pointed out that the instant nature of such statements had the potential do damage Mr Unsworth’s reputation before the media accurately reported the story.

 Thai girlfriend of UK hero refutes Elon Musk’s claims as ‘laughable’ – ‘everybody loves Vern’

-Vern Unsworth’s Thai girl friend has come out fighting against the outlandish claims by Elon Musk.
-Speaking with Coconuts a popular Thai news website with foreigners in Thailand, the 40 year old beauty was dismissive of Musk’s comments.
-‘The news about him being married to a 12 year old child is laughable.
+Vern Unsworth’s Thai girlfriend has come out fighting against the outlandish claims by Elon Musk.
+Speaking with Coconuts a popular Thai news website with foreigners in Thailand, the 40-year-old beauty was dismissive of Musk’s comments.
+‘The news about him being married to a 12-year-old child is laughable.
 She described Vern Unsworth as a kind person.
 ‘He rarely has an argument with anyone, and everybody loves Vern,’ she said.
-‘We’ve spent our lives together for seven years, he’s a good man and such a gentlemen.
+‘We’ve spent our lives together for seven years, he’s a good man and such a gentleman.
 He thinks of others before himself.
 I cannot comment further.